Ravsehajsinghpuri/Multi-Variant-Instructions/README.md

 We release our dataset of Multi-Variant Instructions and the code associated with all the experiments we have performed to analyse our dataset and our approach(Multi-Variant Instruction Learning) on this dataset.
 The dataset is available [here.](https://drive.google.com/drive/folders/1jDmfU7nuTXOLEXXsr27zFmLBM-qp8gQT?usp=sharing)

 Broadly, we have performed our experiments in three settings: single-task, multi-task and cross-task.
 This repository is structured in a similar way to accomodate these three settings.

+## Setting up the Environment

+You should create a virtual environment named **nlpmiv** and use the `requirements.txt` to install all the packages and dependencies required to run the experiments.

 ## Dataset Analysis
 Download the dataset and run the script to generate all the statistics for our dataset.
 The script is available at `dataset_analysis/generate_data_statistics.py`
-Provide the appropriate path to the dataset in the script
+Provide the appropriate path to the dataset in the script.

 ## Single-Task Experiments
 ### Data Creation